JFreud/congenial-shell/README.md

 # Shell Project
 ## by Jerome Freudenberg, Max Chan
+### Period 4 Systems

 ## Features:

 * Forks and executes commands
-* Parses multople commands on one line using semicolon
+* Parses multiple commands on one line using semicolon
-* Ignores whitespace between commands, arguments, semicolons, and |'s
+* Ignores whitespace between commands, semicolons, and |'s
-* Redirects using >, <
+* Redirects using > and <
 * Uses pipes to pass information between commands
-* Not guaranteed to grow hair
-* Winged unicorns not promised, fast and magical transit not possible in NYC
+* Prints a command prompt when expecting user input

 ## Attempted Features:

-* Tried to list current directory as prompt.
-Kind of works, but just lists address:directory instead of just directory
+* Error handling (e.g. file open didn't work or putting two semicolons next to each other)
+* Added command prompt but it still displays .local as part of hostname
+* Trim function to remove unnecessary whitespace, but it only handles leading and trailing whitespace, not whitespace between command and arguments
+* Pipes but they don't work

 ## Bugs:

-* Putting two semicolons next to each other will break the parser (I included this cuz Mr. DW had it on his example, but the regular shell can't deal with it either)
+* Putting two semicolons next to each other will break the parser, but doesn't throw an error
+* Cannot put whitespace between command and arguments
-* Cannot use < and > in the same command (again, shell doesn't do this either but thought we should mention it)
+* Cannot use > then < in the same command, it will just create a file with the < symbol in it.
-* Our redirection works too well, can do things the shell can't (i.e. redirecting from wc into a file).
+* Our redirection does things the shell doesn't (i.e. redirecting from file into wc).
 Don't know if this is a bug or a 'feature'
 * To exit the cat command, you need to hit end of file character twice, while in the regular shell it's only once
+* If you redirect from a file that doesn't exit then it will give an error message, but you have to type the end of file character to get back to the command line
+* Not guaranteed to grow hair
+* Winged unicorns not promised, fast and magical transit not possible in NYC

 ***

 ## Files & Function Headers:

+shell.c

 ### parse_args
 `char ** parse_args( char * line );`